davidruvolo51/rprofile/README.md

 # rprofile

-This repo contains the Rprofile file that I often use across various projects.
+This repo contains the `.Rprofile` and `.lintr` files that I often use across various projects.
 This configuration is optimized for R and vscode setups, but it can be used in other situations.
 If you `renv`, make sure the file is sourced last.

 R Setup in vscode